• Home

 Preferred ways to communicate

-The most popular method of communication between parents and their adult children is by text message at 37%.
-On the phone comes in 2nd at 27%.
+37% of parents communicate with their adult children by text message.
+Smartphone communication comes in 2nd at 27%.
 The least popular methods are by email at 4% and video chat at 6%.

-When asked which method of communication parents enjoy the most, in person, not surprisingly, came in hands down at 48%.
-However, since everyone is locked down that’s not always possible.
+When asked which method of communication parents enjoy the most, in person, came in hands down at 48%.

 The most disliked form of communication between parents and their adult children is social media.
 My kids are hardly ever on Facebook, which is where I communicate with most of my friends.
 I occasionally see them post on Instagram.